ajaharleo/ML_project/README.md

 Data Drift: When your datset stats gets change we call it as data drift

 Write a function to get training file path from artifact dir

+We are defining structure only in entity folder